cozy/cozy-client/docs/getting-started.md

 ## Different entrypoints for node/browser

-cozy-client has different entry points for browser and node (the node version does export React components).
+cozy-client has different entry points for browser and node (the node version does not export React components).
 It is implemented by using fields in `package.json`:

 - `browser` field is the entrypoint for browsers
 - `main` field is for node